JFtechOfficial/ultimate-ambilight-setup/README.md

 * A Raspberry Pi 2 or 3
 * A microSD card with an OS installed ([OSMC](https://osmc.tv/download/) is suggested)

-You can install [hyperion](https://hyperion-project.org) now or after the installation step
+You can install and configure [hyperion](https://hyperion-project.org) now or after the installation step.
+Installation and configuration via [HyperCon](https://hyperion-project.org/wiki/HyperCon-Information) is suggested.

 ## 💾 Installation